 Personally, I recommend Marais in districts 3 and 4, the Latin Quarter in district 5, Saint Germain in district 6 and Montmartre in district 18.
 If you want to stay in these areas, it will cost you though.

-Here you will find the picture perfect Paris with the narrow cobblestoned streets, small boutiques, art galleries, ethnic shops, food markets, delis, sidewalk cafes, bakeries and chocolatiers as well as Parisians.
+Here you will find the picture-perfect Paris with the narrow cobblestoned streets, small boutiques, art galleries, ethnic shops, food markets, delis, sidewalk cafes, bakeries and chocolatiers as well as Parisians.
 The areas ooze of atmosphere and yes, romance.

 The sweet life of Paris

 A French acquaintance gave me a good piece of advice before I came to Paris: “Even if you only have 24 hours in Paris, make sure you spend some of them in Marais.”
 We did, and I will say the same to you.
-Marais spreads across districts 3 and 4 and is a melting pot of artists, creative minds, gays, orthodox Jews and students.
+Marais spreads across districts 3 and 4 and is a melting pot of artists, creative minds, gays, orthodox Jews, and students.

+Claude Monet’s house in Paris.
 Stroll up and down Rue des Archives and taste the chocolate in Maison de la Prasline Mazet and walk down the Jewish artery Rue des Rosiers and stand in line outside no. 34 to taste the best falafel in Paris.

 Just look for the line down the street.
 Buy some cookies from La Cure Gourmande in no. 55.